  Rangemeasured and Rangecertified

 This annex describes the determination of these parameters in case of WLTP, in paragraph 2. for PEVs and in paragraph 3. for OVC-HEVs and gives guidance on which measurements need to be performed and which certified values need to be applied for a vehicle selected in the Part A verification procedure.
-Regions that do not apply [UN GTR No. 15 (GTR15) or] UN Regulation No. 154, shall define an alternative solution informed by the guidance below.
+Regions that do not apply UN Regulation No. 154, shall define an alternative solution informed by the guidance below.

 For the purposes of this annex, for PEVs the term ’battery‘ includes not only REESS used mainly for traction purposes, but also all other REESSs.